 There are plenty of possible solutions here, but no matter how you deploy them, there’s still an underlying issue—draft stoppers don’t solve the real problem.

-So let’s talk about a solution which does.
+So let’s talk about a solution that does.

-That’s why about a quarter of the average home’s heat is lost through the roof.
-And that percentage can go even higher for an older home, because of the way that old homes are constructed.
+In winter, about a quarter of the average home’s heat is lost through the roof.
+And that percentage can go even higher for an older home, because of the way old homes were constructed.

-In short?
 If you’ve got a ton of cold air in your home, there’s a good chance that air sealing your foundation, your attic, and the rest of your home will go a long way toward making you feel a lot more comfortable.
-(And, if you live in certain areas, you can often get this air sealing work done at no upfront cost.)

 And even if your insulation is decent, you may need to check to see if it is, indeed, everywhere in your home.
 A lot of older houses and historic homes have unfinished and uninsulated attics that can let a whole bunch of cold air in if left unaddressed.